pythonkid2/DevOps-Practice/Notes/Ansible.md

 Infrastructure as Code (IaC) is the practice of managing and provisioning computing infrastructure through machine-readable scripts.
 It treats infrastructure as software, enabling automation and ensuring consistency.
 IaC facilitates scalability, faster deployment, and reduced errors.
 Popular tools include Ansible, Terraform, Puppet, and Chef.

+**Configuration management**

+Configuration management is a crucial aspect of IT operations that involves systematically managing changes to a system's configuration.
+It ensures that the performance, functionality, and other attributes of the system remain consistent over time.

+Types of configuration management:

+- Software Configuration Management (SCM)
+- Infrastructure Configuration Management
+- Change Management
+- Database Configuration Management
+- Component Configuration Management

+Different approaches for applying configuration changes to target systems:

+- **Push Configuration Management:** The central server pushes changes to target systems simultaneously.
+Ansible and SaltStack utilize this approach for orchestrated configuration management across multiple nodes without requiring dedicated agents.

+- **Pull Configuration Management:** Target systems actively retrieve configurations from a central server.
+Tools like Puppet and Chef commonly use this method, with target nodes periodically checking for and applying available updates.

+- **Agentless Approach:** Ansible adopts an agentless methodology, allowing management and execution of tasks on remote systems without the need for dedicated agent installations.
+This approach simplifies deployment and reduces overhead.

 # Ansible

 ## Overview of Configuration Automation